Ireland to hold abortion referendum in May

 "We already have abortion -- unsafe, unregulated, unlawful.
 We cannot continue to export our problem and import our solution," Varadkar said.
 "I know this will be a difficult decision for the Irish people to make.
 For most of us, it is not a black-and-white issue -- it is very grey."

+The Pro Life Campaign released a statement calling the government's announcement "as bad as anyone could have envisaged: the removal of legal protection from unborn babies and providing for abortion on demand."

+In the statement, Pro Life Campaign spokesperson Dr. Ruth Cullen called the referendum "a very sad and serious moment for our country."

-The Irish leader said over the weekend he would campaign for abortion laws to be liberalized, in his first public comments on his personal position.
+Varadkar said over the weekend he would campaign for abortion laws to be liberalized, in his first public comments on his personal position.
 A government spokeswoman told CNN that his stance was personal did not necessarily reflect the administration's position.

 Varadkar, who came to power in June last year, pledged to hold the referendum following the non-binding recommendations of a Citizen's Assembly.
 The group heard harrowing testimony from scores of Irish women and received more than 13,000 individual submissions.